silvhua/Netflix-Recommender-Engines-Challenge/README.md

 # Conclusions

 In terms of estimating ratings for a given user and movie, an ordinary least squares regression model (with average-based rating estimation as features) performed the best (i.e. provided rating estimations with the lowest RMSE and highest R^2 score).
-However, user-to-user memory-based collaborative filtering provided the highest diversity in movie recommendations and may more accurately acccount for diversity in customer preferences.
+However, user-to-user memory-based collaborative filtering provided the highest diversity in movie recommendations and may more accurately account for diversity in customer preferences.

 # Challenges